 In 2022, the TNRD completed a multi-year project to install water meters for customers of all 11 Community Water Systems.
 This project was completed under budget, and was fully funded by a Federal grant program called the Gas Tax Strategic Priorities Fund.
 The total cost of the project was $3.475 million.

 On this page, learn more about this significant infrastructure improvement in TNRD communities.

 Even with system improvements, water conservation efforts and public education initiatives, per-capita water consumption within TNRD Community Water Systems has been historically high.

 Metering, along with an accompanying fee structure, ensures consumer accountability.
-When people become more aware of their water usage, they tend not to waste it, thereby reducing their overall water consumption.
+When people become more aware of their water use, they tend not to waste it, thereby reducing their overall water consumption.

-- Quickly view your recent water usage with a two week comparison.
+- Quickly view your recent water usage with a two-week comparison.

 - View detailed water usage history by day, week, month, and year.